kgori/copynumber_calling_pipeline/README.md

 Used in the nuclear horizontal transfer in CTVT project.

 ## Dependencies
+There is a Docker container providing all dependencies:

+`docker pull kg8422/copynumber_calling_pipeline:latest`,

+or a Singularity container:

+`singularity pull library://kgori/nextflow/copynumber_calling_pipeline`.

-I've not made a container for this one.
-It requires that the following R packages are installed:
+~~I've not made a container for this one.~~ It requires that the following R packages are installed:
  - argparse
  - arrow
  - [cnpipe](https://github.com/kgori/cnpipe.git)